interviewcrew/hub/prompt_plan.md

 ### Prompt 12.1: AM Dashboard - Reviewing Results & Final Decisions

 1. On the AM Dashboard (or Candidate Detail Page):
-   - For candidates with status "TranscriptionComplete (Step X)":
+   - For candidates with status "Waiting for evaluation review":
+     - Display the `Evaluation.outcome`.
-     - Display a summary of/link to the `Evaluation.structuredFormResponses`.
+     - Display a summary of/link to the `Evaluation.structuredData` or `Evaluation.driveDocUrl` based on the `format`.
+     - Display a link to the `Evaluation.recordingUrl`.
-     - Display a summary of/link to the `Transcription.transcriptionData`.
+     - If a transcription is available (Phase 10), display a summary of/link to the `Transcription.transcriptionData`.
    - Add AM action buttons:
-     - "Reject based on Evaluation/Transcription" -> updates `Candidate.currentStatus` to "EvaluationRejected".
+     - "Approve for Next Step", "Reject Candidate", "Put on Hold".
-     - "Approve for Next Step" (if current step is not the last one in the position) ->
-       - Finds the next `InterviewStep` by `sequenceNumber`.
-       - Updates `Candidate.currentInterviewStepId` to the next step's ID.
-       - Updates `Candidate.currentStatus` to "ResumeApproved" (for the new step, effectively restarting the sub-flow for the next step).
-       - Add an event to `interviewHistory`.
-     - "Mark Position Completed" (if current step was the last, or AM decides to complete early) -> updates `Candidate.currentStatus` to "PipelineCompleted".
-2. Implement the necessary API endpoint updates (likely on `PUT /api/candidates/[id]`) to handle these complex status transitions and logic.
+2. Implement the necessary API endpoint updates (likely on `PUT /api/applications/[id]`) to handle these complex status transitions and logic.
 3. Write integration tests for these API transition logics.

 ### Prompt 12.2: UI Polish and Navigation